tangentyh/notes-of-tan/javaNotes.md

      - cache coherence -- threads running in different processors may see different values for the same memory location
      - reorder?? -- a memory value can be changed by another thread, but compilers assume memory values are only changed with explicit instructions, and compilers reorder instructions to maximize throughput
    - compiler will insert the appropriate code to ensure that a change to the a variable in one thread is visible from any other thread that reads the variable
-     - [happens-before order](https://docs.oracle.com/javase/specs/jls/se11/html/jls-17.html#jls-17.4.5) -- a write to a volatile field is visible to and ordered before every subsequent read of that field
+     - [happen-before order](https://docs.oracle.com/javase/specs/jls/se11/html/jls-17.html#jls-17.4.5) -- a write to a volatile field is visible to and ordered before every subsequent read of that field
    - atomicity -- volatile variables do not provide any atomicity, but makes read and write to `long` and `double` atomic

 1. `java.util.concurrent.atomic` -- use efficient machine-level instructions to guarantee atomicity without using locks